-All you have to do is fill out a few fields letting Google know what terms you’re interested in, and they’ll send you an email every time those specific words appear on a new page on the internet.
-You can get updates weekly, daily or as they happen to make sure you’re always in the know about your business online.
+Fill out fields to show Google what terms you’re interested in and you’ll receive an email every time those specific words appear on a new page on the internet.
+Get updates weekly, daily or as they happen to make sure you’re always in the know about your business online.

 It’s also really handy for letting you know when your new website pages have been indexed by Google after you’ve uploaded them, which is great for those of you who blog regularly.
-You can keep accurate tabs on your blog posts, and see where else on the internet that content is being posted.
+Keep accurate tabs on your blog posts, and see where else on the internet that content is being posted.

 How Google alerts can be invaluable for business

 There’s no doubt about it, having Google tracking mentions of your business can provide you with invaluable information.
 But what are you looking for and how can you use it to your advantage?

 This is the simplest way of extracting info from Google alerts.
 Track your brand name and you’ll know whenever someone mentions you online.
 You’ll get a good understanding of what your customers are saying about you and use that to tailor your business strategy.